namodynamic/inventory-management-ui/README.md

 - **Charts and Analytics**: Visualize inventory trends and stock levels using interactive charts.
 - **Authentication**: Secure login and registration system.
 - **Responsive Design**: Fully responsive UI for desktop and mobile devices.
+- **Search Functionality**: Search inevntory items by name, category or sku.
+- **Filtering & Sorting**: Sort and filter inventory item by category, price.

 ## Live Demo